yuex/awesome-latex/README.md

 If everything goes well, a pdf file will be generated.

-Alright, if you have some time or you find a cooler template on the Internet which requires additional latex packages, then be prepared to get some frustrations.
-Here's the steps to make it work.
+Alright, if you have some time or you find a cooler template on the Internet which requires additional LaTeX packages, then be prepared to get some frustrations.
+Here's the steps to make it work, probably.

-First, install texlive using the package manager you hate or love or whatever provided by your distribution or 3rd party or some guys you have no idea of.
+First, install texlive using the package manager you hate or love or whatever provided by your distribution or 3rd party or some guys you have no idea of but you have to use.

     # gentoo example
-    # set aside half an hour at least, it will take some time
+    # set aside half an hour at least, it will take some time to compile
+    # if you want cjk support, turn the flag on manually (disabled by default)
     emerge -av textlive

 Second, try to compile the tex file and find out which package is missing